 Report cards are issued to all students four times a year.
-Report cards will go home this year on the following schedule: November 3rd, February 2nd, April 5th, and June 6th.
-Parent/Teacher conferences are scheduled for November 20th and November 21st.
+Report cards will go home this year on the following dates: November 1st, January 24, April 4th, and June 6th.
+Parent/Teacher conferences are scheduled for November 25th and November 26th.

 The district's elementary report card as well as specialist report cards (P.E.
 (1-6), Library (3-6), Art (1-6), Music (1-6)), reflects the district's commitment to a standards based instructional system.
-Subject headings will be assessed using a four- point rubric scale.
+For grades K-5 subject headings will be assessed using a four-point rubric scale.